samuelpgroth/vines/README.md

 The techniques employed are based on uniform (voxel) spatial discretizations, thus enabling acceleration via the fast-Fourier transform.
 Furthermore, we include recent preconditioning techniques that yield large reductions in iterative solve times.

-The particular scattering scenarios considered when developing this suite are the following:
+The particular scattering scenarios considered in this suite are the following:

 * Light scattering by atmospheric ice particles
 * Light propagation within silicon photonics components